 While backpackers looking to party flock to Kuta to spend a hazy night gouging themselves at Sky Garden, and yogis looking to eat, pray, love may find themselves physically and spiritually in Ubud, I found myself instead in a next upcoming hotspot of Bali – Canggu.

 Full of cute cafes, fun bars, trendy shops, and decent surfing waves, Canggu is attracting a beautiful crowd looking to escape the cluster of neighboring Seminyak and Kuta.
 The town is much more mellow, dotted with lush, green rice patties, along cobblestone roads filled with surfers on scooters.
-It has a small town feel with all the luxurious amenities.
+It has a small-town feel with all the luxurious amenities.

-Here’s our top 5 things to do in Canggu during your visit in Bali:
+Here are our top 5 things to do in Canggu during your visit in Bali:

-Eating heathy and local around Canggu
+Eating healthy and local around Canggu

-Good coffee and beautiful, bright nalu bowls (Bali’s answer to acai bowls!) are reason enough to make your way to Canggu.
+Good coffee and beautiful, bright nalu bowls (Bali’s answer to acai bowls!) is reason enough to make your way to Canggu.
 Like other places in Bali, there are plenty of affordable healthy eats – it’s probably one of the easiest places to be vegan throughout all of Asia.
 Some of my favorite haunts include Crate for nalu bowls, quinoa salads and peanut butter shakes from Peloton, a matcha green tea latte and sweet potato toast from Avocado Cafe, and poke bowls with large chunks of freshly caught tuna at Poke Poke.
-If you’re looking for something more local, there are plenty of Warungs (local food stalls) including my personal favorite, Warung Heboh where it’s buffet style and you pay by item rather than weight which means you can pile heaps on for a cheap and filling meal!
+If you’re looking for something more local, there are plenty of Warungs (local food stalls) including my personal favorite, Warung Heboh where it’s buffet style and you pay by the item rather than weight which means you can pile heaps on for a cheap and filling meal!

 Party, drink and live band in Canggu

 While Canggu’s nightlife may be a bit more subdued than in other parts of Bali, you can still have a great out and get up early to surf, depending on how many Bintang beers you’ve had the night before.
 One of my favorite places to drink has to be Pretty Poison in Canggu.
-Open Tuesday, Thursday and Saturday, there’s an emptied out swimming pool in the back where skaters show off their tricks to an adoring and attractive crowd sipping on their beers and cocktails.
-Other must visits include Old Mans, which turns into a party after dark, live rock band included on Friday nights, and Deus, a restaurant/bar/motorcycle shop with a big backyard that gets filled to the brim on Sundays as visitors sway to the live reggae band.
+Open Tuesday, Thursday and Saturday, there’s an emptied out the swimming pool in the back where skaters show off their tricks to an adoring and attractive crowd sipping on their beers and cocktails.
+Other must-visits include Old Mans, which turns into a party after dark, live rock band included on Friday nights, and Deus, a restaurant/bar/motorcycle shop with a big backyard that gets filled to the brim on Sundays as visitors sway to the live reggae band.
 There’s also free tacos and tattoos on Tuesday.
-For a fun day party, Finn’s Beach Club is a trendy and affordable alternative to the more popular Potato Head Beach Club, while the Lawn by Old Man’s Beach is a cheap and great place to curl up on a bean bag. and buy a beer while chatting with the friendly staff who occasionally break out their guitars to serenade lucky guests.
+For a fun day party, Finn’s Beach Club is a trendy and affordable alternative to the more popular Potato Head Beach Club, while the Lawn by Old Man’s Beach is a cheap and great place to curl up on a beanbag. and buy a beer while chatting with the friendly staff who occasionally break out their guitars to serenade lucky guests.